-School based assessments are the marks accumulated by students on a series of tasks throughout the Year 11 and HSC component of a course.
+School based assessments are the marks accumulated by students on a series of tasks throughout the Year 11 and HSC components of a course.
+They generally include a combination of in-class, take home and exam style tasks.

 ATAR - Australian Tertiary Admission Rank